-On 14th September 2019, Gleematic founder – Christopher Lim was honored to be invited to give insight-speech at Fudan University, Shanghai – China.
+On 14th September 2019, Gleematic founder – Christopher Lim was honored to be invited to give an insight speech at Fudan University, Shanghai – China.
 Christopher Lim gave a knowledge-sharing speech on RPA/AI design and development.

-The concept of RPA is automation without programming, although RPA originally based on screen-scraping.
-However, because screen-scraping was only for programmers and there was a criterion for this technology to be widely-used and deployable for a wide-range of users, RPA then arose as automation without programming.
+The concept of RPA is automation without programming, although RPA was originally based on screen-scraping.
+However, because screen-scraping was only for programmers and there was a criterion for this technology to be widely used and deployable for a wide range of users, RPA then arose as automation without programming.

 Enhanced with Artificial Intelligence, RPA to be called RPA/AI or cognitive automation, can do more than just automating work.
 The presence of artificial intelligence allows software robots to do human decision-making tasks that require knowledge, such as predictive or sentiment analysis.

 In cognitive automation adoption, the design and development method used is important because it can affect the whole process and the product outcome.
 There are two kinds of development we know: waterfall and agile.
 But what is the difference between the two?
 How are they different from each other?
 Which one brings more advantages and disadvantages?
 What kind of project it’s suitable for?